Registered Architects / Licensed Architects, and AIA(Last Updated On: June 15, 2019)

 State Architecture License Registration

 So if you find an architect who’s design you love but they are out of State don’t worry they can always get licensed in your State.
 All they have to do is some paperwork and pay the State Fees.
-Also architects from out of State can work with an Associate Architect.
-This is when you hire a local architect with a local license to help you with the project.
+Also architects from out of State can work with what we often refer to as an Associate Architect.
+An associate architect is when you hire a local architect with a local license to help you with the project.
 The local architect assumes legal responsibility.
 This is very common with foreign architecture firms building in the USA.
-I do caution if you find yourself in one of these situations make sure the contracts clearly state who is responsible for what.
+I do caution you to make sure the contracts clearly state who is responsible for what.
 You do not what to get into a situation where the Design architect is blaming the associate architect for a problem and the associate architect says the design architect is responsible.

 Architect’s Stamp / Architect Of Record